Free Gourd Craft Tutorials - Learn Carving, Painting Pyrography and Other Gourd Craft Techniques

 The background was done with pine tree green applied with the flat end of a cotton-tipped applicator.
 As I got closer to the leaves I used the pointed tip side of the applicator.
 When I started working on the leaves I applied the gourd dye ink with the pointed end of a cotton-tipped applicator starting with the dark colors and working my way to the lighter colors blending in small circles as I neared the areas I wanted to blend together and then set with a embossing heat tool.
 I did not wipe any of this with a tissue to remove the excess before drying but if you find that you have a lot of excess ink it's best to wipe it first before heat setting.

-The fiery colors of the leaf were done using a combination of Gourd Supply Products Dye inks and Acrylic Pigment (aka: Palette Hybrid) inks.
-The colors used were a combination of Bordeaux and Burnt Umber (Acrylic Pigment), Sepia, Chestnut, Canary, Ochre and Yellow (Dye Ink).
+The fiery colors of the leaf were done using a combination of Gourd Supply Products Dye inks in a variety of colors.
+The colors used were a combination of Bordeaux & Burnt Umber (Acrylic Pigment), Sepia, Chestnut, Canary, Ochre and Yellow (Dye Ink).
 I used different combinations for each leaf so they are not exactly alike, just like in nature.
 Once the ornament was completed I applied a glossy finish which made the colors pop!
 You may opt for a satin finish but I like my ornaments to "shine".

 For blending colors on larger areas you might try applying Nedra's Special Formula Cleaner & Conditioner or protecting wax over the entire surface and then add the colors with a felt cloth.
 As you get closer to the area you want to blend together work in small circles to blend.